Most people are like cats – they live not just one life, but many. Writers are no exception. Here’s the introspective sprawl of my fifth writing life.

 As far as the backlist goes, there’s the not insignificant fact that, because my early novels were written some time ago, I don’t have clean electronic copies of the texts.
 So turning them into ebooks means lots of scanning and OCR … and that means time and money.
 Then there’s the business of creating the ebooks themselves (not too tricky) and marketing them (as I’ve already suggested, extremely tricky).
 Since there are only so many hours in the day, I have to balance repackaging old material with creating new.
 Right now, my priority is the latter.
-(If you want to delve a bit more deeply into the whole analogue backlist issue, fantasy author Juliet McKenna has recently written some excellent blog posts about it.)

 I see you have another question: ‘Given that you’ve lived five whole lives, what have you learned about writing and publishing so far?
 Go on, buddy, spill the beans.’

 Ah, you would have to ask the difficult one, wouldn’t you?

 Well, I’ve learned that, when I was a fledgling author, I tried too hard.
 In my early books I favoured complex prose.
 I tried to be clever when staging scenes.
 I liked fireworks.
 Now there’s more grey in my hair, I strive for simplicity.